sbwiecko/intuitive_biostatistics/39_40-ANOVA.md

 </tr>
 </table>

-The pairwise.ttest for independent samples in R, as well as the Tukey HSD test in both R and statsmodels, use the **joint variance across all samples**, while the pairwise ttest calculates the joint variance estimate for each pair of sample separately. _stats.ttest_ind_ just looks at one pair at a time:
+The pairwise.ttest for independent samples in R, as well as the Tukey HSD test in both R and statsmoldels, use the **joint variance across all samples**, while the pairwise ttest calculates the joint variance estimate for each pair of sample separately. _stats.ttest_ind_ just looks at one pair at a time:

 ```Rscipt
 pairwise.t.test(data$weight, data$group, p.adj = "bonferroni")